SumoLogic/sumologic-documentation/docs/integrations/cloud-security-monitoring-analytics/linux.md

 ### Security Monitoring - Overview

-**Dashboard description:** This dashboard provides an overview of security statistics relevant for Linux systems.
+The **Security Monitoring - Overview** dashboard provides an overview of security statistics relevant for Linux systems.
 It presents information about successful and failed logins, root login successes and failures, user accounts created and deleted, sudo attempts and total Services.

 **Use case:** Use this dashboard to monitor administrative actions (create, delete users) performed by end users, ensure proper services are running on all systems, detect attempts to change the system time, and verify that critical systems are up and running.You can also monitor excessive failed login attempts to detect attempts to break into the system.